brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

 ### Scaling down

 We can play around a bit more and see what happens if we scale down the [*Camel*](http://camel.apache.org/) application from 2 pods to 1.
-Doing so should cause some of the curves stop growing, and eventually discontinued as the target is no longer available.
+Doing so should cause some of the curves to stop growing, and eventually discontinue as the target is no longer available.
 It would look like the picture below:

 ![Prometheus Pod]({{ site.baseurl }}/assets/img/posts/graf-metric-os-scale-down.png){:width="100%"}